inigo-jauregi/Shared_Attention_for_APE/README.md

 # A Shared Attention Mechanism for Better Interpretability of Neural Automatic Post-Editing Systems

-This is a variation of [OpenNMT](https://github.com/OpenNMT/OpenNMT), an open-source (MIT) neural machine translation system, that implements the paper [''A Shared Attention Mechanism for Better Interpretability of Neural Automatic Post-Editing Systems"] (https://arxiv.org/pdf/1807.00248.pdf).
+This is a variation of [OpenNMT](https://github.com/OpenNMT/OpenNMT), an open-source (MIT) neural machine translation system, that implements the paper [''A Shared Attention Mechanism for Better Interpretability of Neural Automatic Post-Editing Systems"](https://arxiv.org/pdf/1807.00248.pdf).
 The code is in [Pytorch](https://github.com/pytorch/pytorch).

 ## Quick-start
 The following file describe how to run a basic model.
 Other hyper-parameters are available.
 Look at the _opt.py_ file.